Ultimate Guide to Using AI for Public Speaking: Boost Your Preparation, Clarity, and Confidence

 AI tools

-ChatGPT is particularly useful for outlining presentations, generating Nano Speech variations, and exploring different ways to frame a message.
-You can use it to brainstorm openings, test different core messages, and simplify complex ideas.
-It works well as a thinking partner when you need momentum and direction.
+• ChatGPT is a strong all rounder for outlining, generating Nano Speech variations, and testing different ways to frame a message.
+It works well when you need momentum and direction, and ChatGPT is the tool most people start with.

-What is the Best AI for Designing Your Presentation Visuals and Slides?
+The Best AI for Designing Your Slides and Visuals

 How to Build Your Own AI Assisted Speaking Stack